Grant (Contract) AdministrationThis page is intended to show SCSU faculty how awarded grants are properly administered.

 Note: To calculate the per diem, please refer to the following Web site: https://secureapp2.hqda.pentagon.mil/perdiem/pdrates.html

-If airfare is involved, the SPAR Office will make arrangements through the State of Connecticut-contracted vendor, Sanditz Travel.
-Copies of arrangements made through Sanditz Travel must accompany the purchase requisition, and the description area of the purchase requisition must indicate "pre-payment order."
+If airfare is involved, the SPAR Office will assist you in making arrangements in accordance with the Travel.
+Copies of arrangements made must accompany the purchase requisition, and the description area of the purchase requisition must indicate "pre-payment order” or may be paid with a P-Card.

 When time or extenuating circumstances will not allow prepayment of travel expenses through the purchase order process, reimbursement shall be made to foreign nationals through the use of a voucher/disbursement on an actual basis, but not to exceed the budgeted amounts.
 Original receipts shall be presented, translated into English and United States currency rates, along with a voucher/disbursement as proof of the expense.
 A complete justification must accompany the voucher/disbursement detailing the nature of the expense, and the reason why prepayment could not be made.